-Today, Philippe Verdoux of the IEET asked, “Will posthumans all be atheists?".
-My first reaction was: “This is ridiculous.
-It's like an embryo asking whether humans will not believe in humans.”
+Today, Philippe Verdoux of the IEET asked, “Will posthumans all be atheists?.”
+My first reaction was: “This is ridiculous, like an embryo asking whether humans will not believe in humans.”
 I think I even mumbled it out loud, although there was no one around to hear me.